pxrave/zotify/README.md

 ## What do I do if I see "Your session has been terminated"?

 If you see this, don't worry!
 Just try logging back in.
-If you see the incorrect username or password error, reset your password and you should be able to log back in.
+If you see the incorrect username or token error, delete your `credentials.json` and you should be able to log back in.

 ## Will my account get banned if I use this tool?